Pece17/IoTBeacon/README.md

 Enter
 ```

-Go to address localhost/~iotbeacon and 172.28.171.211/~iotbeacon using web browser
+Go to addresses localhost/~iotbeacon and 172.28.171.211/~iotbeacon using web browser

 Both addresses work in lab environment

-Navigate to 000-default.conf virtual host file and configure temporary domain names using the specified parameters, they only used for testing purposes
+Navigate to 000-default.conf virtual host file and configure temporary domain names using the specified parameters, they are only used for testing purposes

 ```
 cd /etc/apache2/sites-available